nkdAgility/azure-devops-migration-tools/docs/faq.md

 How the `ReflectedWorkItemId` field is added depends on whether the system, there are three options

 - TFS
-- Azure DevOps Services using the new [process customisation](https://docs.microsoft.com/en-us/azure/devops/organizations/settings/work/add-custom-field?view=azure-devops) process
+- Azure DevOps Services using the new [process customisation](https://docs.microsoft.com/en-us/azure/devops/organizations/settings/work/add-custom-field?view=azure-devops)
 - Azure DevOps Services when the instance has been imported using the [VSTS Migration Tool](https://blogs.msdn.microsoft.com/visualstudioalm/2016/11/16/import-your-tfs-database-into-visual-studio-team-services/)

 For details on how to add the field in each case, and trouble shooting check the [server configuration page](server-configuration.md)